We have a Taijiquan (Tai Chi) program for everyone. Come practice with us and feel welcome!

 Programs at OSCA

-Tai Chi A: Standing Meditation and 9 Postures Form
+Tai Chi A: 9 Postures Form

-Tai Chi B: Standing Meditation and 19 Postures Form
+Tai Chi B: 19 Postures Form